 Chief Executive Officer, Prologis

-Rakowich’s 16-year career at Prologis has led steadily to his current role as CEO.
-He also serves as head of the Executive Committee.
-He served as President and Chief Operating Officer from 2005 to 2008, and from 1998 to 2005 he was Managing Director and Chief Financial Officer.
-Prior to that, Rakowich was Senior Vice President/Director of the company’s Mid-Atlantic region, where he was responsible for expanding the reach of Prologis to the leading logistics markets in the Midwest and Atlantic states.
+Walter Rakowich’s 16-year career at Prologis has led steadily to his current role as CEO.
+He also serves as head of the executive committee.
+He served as president and COO from 2005 to 2008, and was managing director and chief financial officer from 1998 to 2005.
+Prior to that, Rakowich was senior vice president/director of the company’s Mid-Atlantic region, a role in which he was responsible for expanding the reach of Prologis to the leading logistics markets in the Midwest and Atlantic states.

 Rakowich was a partner at real estate provider Trammell Crow Company for nine years.
 He launched his career as a senior audit and tax consultant for Price Waterhouse.

-Smith is CEO of PREI, Prudential Financial Inc.’s real estate investment management and advisory business.
-PREI offers a broad range of investment opportunities and investment management services through specialized operating units in the US, Europe, Asia and Latin America.
+J. Allen Smith is CEO of PREI, Prudential Financial Inc.’s real estate investment management and advisory business.
+PREI offers a broad range of investment opportunities and investment management services through specialized operating units in the United States, Europe, Asia, and Latin America.

-In her role as Chairman at LaSalle Investment Management, a global real estate money management firm investing in private real estate as well as publicly-traded real estate companies on behalf of institutional and individual investors , Thurber advises the firm’s senior management team and serves as a member of several investment committees and advisory boards.
-She also chairs the Jones Lang LaSalle committee for the firm’s co- investment activity.
+In her role as chairman at LaSalle Investment Management, a global real estate money management firm investing in private real estate as well as publicly traded real estate companies on behalf of institutional and individual investors, Lynn Thurber advises the firm’s senior management team and serves as a member of several investment committees and advisory boards.
+She also chairs the Jones Lang LaSalle committee for the firm’s co-investment activity.

-Thurber is a member of the Board of Duke Realty Corporation (NYSE:DRE), a U.S. publicly traded REIT, an advisor to Clerestory Capital Partners, LLC, a global real estate fund of funds investment manager, a member of the Board of Investa Property Group, an Australian based real estate owner, developer and fund manager and a member of the Real Estate Information Standards Board.
-She is a Trustee and member of the Executive Committee of ULI-Urban Land Institute.
-She formerly chaired the Pension Real Estate Association, and is also a past member of the Board of Directors and Executive Committee of the Association of Foreign Investors in Real Estate and the Board of the Toigo Foundation.
-She is currently a member of The Chicago Network and the Wellesley College Business Leadership Council.
+Thurber is a member of the board of Duke Realty Corporation, a U.S. publicly traded REIT; an adviser to Clerestory Capital Partners LLC, a global real estate fund of funds investment manager; a member of the board of Investa Property Group, an Australia-based real estate owner, developer, and fund manager; and a member of the Real Estate Information Standards Board.
+She is serving as the 2013−2015 chairman of the Urban Land Institute.
+Thurber formerly chaired the Pension Real Estate Association, and is also a past member of the board of directors and executive committee of the Association of Foreign Investors in Real Estate and the board of the Toigo Foundation.
+She is a member of the Chicago Network and the Wellesley College Business Leadership Council.